Human Evolutionary Genomics Postdoc Positions at UPenn

-Please send curriculum vitae, a brief statement of interests, and contact information for three references via e-mail to Dr. Sarah Tishkoff, Departments of Genetics and Biology, University of Pennsylvania, email@example.com.
+Candidates should send curriculum vitae, a statement of interest, and contact information for three references via e-mail to Dr. Sarah Tishkoff, Departments of Genetics and Biology, University of Pennsylvania, email@example.com.
 The starting dates of positions are flexible and those who may be looking for a position within the next year are encouraged to apply.